StarsStarsStarsStarsStars

 Installation view of 'REKOSPECTIVE: The Art of Reko Rennie' at The Ian Potter Centre: NGV Australia.
 Paintings and pole-like sculptures with colourful stripes in a white-walled gallery space where two visitors are viewing the artworks.

-The work of Naarm-born and raised Kamilaroi artist Reko Rennie can be regularly spotted across art galleries and festivals.
+The work of Naarm-raised Kamilaroi artist Reko Rennie can be regularly spotted across art galleries and festivals.
 Known for vibrant paintings and symbols influenced by his early affiliation with street art, Rennie’s work seeks to upturn stereotypes around First Nations identity and find empowerment in rebellion.
 The artist often refers to the spray can as his ‘message stick’.

 REKOSPECTIVE is a comprehensive survey of the artist’s work, bringing together paintings, neon, installations and Rennie’s venture into film.
 Some of the earliest career-defining pieces include Camo self portrait (2007), which is the first in his practice with the camouflage pattern that later become a hallmark, and Big Red (c.
 2008), a taller-than-life roo that symbolises power and knocked out several awards alongside picking up a residency at the Cité Internationale des Arts.